 VSO's work would not be possible without funding and donations from agencies, trusts, private companies and the general public.

-VSO’s CEO, Philip Goodwin, took a drop in salary upon taking on this role.
+VSO’s Chief Executive, Philip Goodwin, took a drop in salary upon taking on this role.
 His current salary is £17,000 less than his predecessor.

 VSO continues to rigorously monitor all of its expenditure and aims to be as transparent as possible.
-We believe that high calibre leadership is critical to reducing global poverty and that the CEO should be remunerated accordingly.
+We believe that high calibre leadership is critical to reducing global poverty and that the Chief Executive should be remunerated accordingly.

 Transparency and value for money are key values for VSO.
 Read our most recent annual report for detailed financial accounts.

 Our International Board and Executive Board set the strategic direction of VSO in accordance with legal and regulatory guidelines.

 VSO volunteers and partners reached 2.1 million people last year.
 Read our review of the year, plus financial statements.